louismarcel90/FlowDesk/README.md

 ---

-## 3. 🧪 What This Project Demonstrates
+## 3. 🧪 What FlowDesk Demonstrates

 - System-level thinking: decisions modeled as first-class domain entities rather than unstructured documents